i-am-mandar/peak_detection/README.md

 # peak_detection

-Goal is to deteck peak in given signal(s) in directory `\dataset` with computation intelligence and not just signal processing.
+Goal is to detect peak in given signal(s) in directory `\dataset` with computation intelligence and not just signal processing.

 ## approach A